ajzaff/substrate-mfm-engine/MANUAL.md

 ### Metadata

-Meta-instructions are generally specified once at the start of a program (with the exception of changing symmetries).
+Meta-instructions are generally specified once at the start of a program.

 |Metadata||
 |--------|--------|